John McClure (judge): Biography

+After the American Civil War ended, he rented a cotton farm and later became an agent of the Freedmens Bureau for Arkansas County in eastern Arkansas.
+McClure was elected alongside John N. Hutchinson to represent Arkansas County at the 1868 Arkansas Constitutional Convention.

+Arkansas Supreme Court

 In 1868, he was appointed to the Arkansas Supreme Court and served until 1871.
 When Clayton was impeached in 1870, McClure issued an injunction preventing Clayton's lieutenant governor James M. Johnson from taking office.
 As a result of this action, McClure was also impeached and only narrowly avoided removal from office.